 The VGM’s do not operate like regular slot machines.
 Instead, they are similar to scratch-off-type lottery tickets with a pre-determined number of winners.

-Click here to see a list of New York casino VGM payback statistics.
+Click to see a list of New York casino VGM payback statistics.

-All Video Gaming Machine facilities are open from 9am to 4am daily and all are non- smoking.
+All Video Gaming Machine facilities are allowed to be open for 20 hours and day, with varying hours.
+Some are open 8am-4am, some are open 9am-5am, etc. and all are non-smoking.
+Please call to confirm hours if necessary.
 Admission is free to all facilities and the minimum gambling age is 18 for playing VGM’s, as well as for pari-mutuel betting.